French wine: Île-de-France

-Île-de-France is not an official wine region anymore.
-Yet it has a rich history related to grapegrowing and winemaking and has recently been demonstrating a revival of its viticulture.
-5 villages of Ile de France (north-east of the Seine et Marne department) are part of the Champagne area and more than 200 small recreational vineyards were established in the last decades covering about 12 hectares altogether.
+Île-de-France is no longer an official wine region.
+Yet it has a rich history related to growing grapes and making wine and has had a revival of its viticulture.
+Five villages of Ile de France (north-east of the Seine et Marne department) are part of the Champagne, area and more than 200 small recreational vineyards were established in the last decades covering about 12 hectares altogether.

 Jura

 Jura, a small region in the mountains close to Switzerland where some unique wine styles, notably Vin Jaune and Vin de Paille, are produced.
 The region covers six appellations and is related to Burgundy through its extensive use of the Burgundian grapes Chardonnay and Pinot noir, though other varieties are used.
 It also shares cool climate with Burgundy.

 Languedoc-Roussillon

 Languedoc-Roussillon is the largest region in terms of vineyard surface and production, hence the region in which much of France's cheap bulk wines have been produced.
 So-called "wine lake", Languedoc-Roussillon is also the home of some innovative producers who combine traditional French wine like blanquette de Limoux, the world's oldest sparkling wine, and international styles while using lessons from the New World.
 Much Languedoc-Roussillon wine is sold as Vin de Pays d'Oc.